phl3b/hevyconnect/README.md

 - If exercises appear with incorrect names in Garmin Connect, the converter uses fuzzy matching to find the closest Garmin exercise
 - Some exercises may default to "Total Body" category if no close match is found
 - You can manually edit exercise names in Garmin Connect after import
+- To fix exercise mappings permanently, edit `public/exercise-lookup-table.json` and add the correct mapping

 ## Development